OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 2.  **Specific Examples of AUP Violations.** The following are examples of conduct which may lead to termination of your Service.
-Without limiting the general policy in Section 1, it is a violation of the Agreement and this AUP to: (a) access without permission or right the accounts or computer systems of others, to spoof the URL, DNS or IP addresses of Verizon or any other entity, or to penetrate the security measures of Verizon or any other person's computer system, or to attempt any of the foregoing. (b) transmit uninvited communications, data or information, or engage in other similar activities, including without limitation, "spamming", "flaming" or denial of service attacks. (c) intercept, interfere with or redirect email or other transmissions sent by or to others. (d) introduce viruses, worms, harmful code or Trojan horses on the Internet. (e) post off-topic information on message boards, chat rooms or social networking sites. (f) engage in conduct that is defamatory, fraudulent, obscene or deceptive. (g) violate Verizon's or any third party's copyright, trademark, proprietary or other intellectual property rights. (h) engage in any conduct harmful to the Verizon network, the Internet generally or other Internet users. (i) generate excessive amounts of email or other Internet traffic. (j) use the Service to violate any rule, policy or guideline of Verizon. (k) use the service in any fashion for the transmission or dissemination of images containing child pornography or in a manner that is obscene, sexually explicit, cruel or racist in nature or which espouses, promotes or incites bigotry, hatred or racism. or (l) download or use the Service in Cuba, Iran, North Korea, Sudan and Syria or to destinations that are otherwise controlled or embargoed under U.S. law, as modified from time to time by the Departments of Treasury and Commerce.
+Without limiting the general policy in Section 1, it is a violation of the Agreement and this AUP to: (a) access without permission or right the accounts or computer systems of others, to spoof the URL, DNS or IP addresses of Verizon or any other entity, or to penetrate the security measures of Verizon or any other person’s computer system, or to attempt any of the foregoing. (b) transmit uninvited communications, data or information, or engage in other similar activities, including without limitation, “spamming”, “flaming” or denial of service attacks. (c) intercept, interfere with or redirect email or other transmissions sent by or to others. (d) introduce viruses, worms, harmful code or Trojan horses on the Internet.
+I post off-topic information on message boards, chat rooms or social networking sites. (f) engage in conduct that is defamatory, fraudulent, obscene or deceptive. (g) violate Verizon's or any third party's copyright, trademark, proprietary or other intellectual property rights. (h) engage in any conduct harmful to the Verizon network, the Internet generally or other Internet users. (i) generate excessive amounts of email or other Internet traffic. (j) use the Service to violate any rule, policy or guideline of Verizon. (k) use the service in any fashion for the transmission or dissemination of images containing child pornography or in a manner that is obscene, sexually explicit, cruel or racist in nature or which espouses, promotes or incites bigotry, hatred or racism. or (l) download or use the Service in Cuba, Iran, North Korea, Sudan and Syria or to destinations that are otherwise controlled or embargoed under U.S. law, as modified from time to time by the Departments of Treasury and Commerce.